-The OGC coverage model introduced with GMLCOV/CIS 1.0 and extended with CIS 1.1 is based on the abstract coverage specification of OGC Abstract Topic 6 (which is identical to ISO 19123) and harmonized with the GML coverage model [GML3.2.1] and the SWE sensor type description [SWE Common Data Model].
+The OGC coverage model introduced with GMLCOV/CIS 1.0 [5] and extended with CIS 1.1 is based on the abstract coverage specification of OGC Abstract Topic 6 [1] (which is identical to ISO 19123) and harmonized with the GML coverage model [2] and the SWE sensor type description [4].
 By way of normatively including GMLCOV/CIS 1.0 in CIS 1.1, every GMLCOV/CIS 1.0 coverage is a valid CIS 1.1 coverage.
-See Annex D.1 in CIS 1.1 for details.
+See Annex D.1 for details.